simon-whitehead/go-debug/README.md

 Clicking `Continue` will allow you to move to the next "breakpoint", and your watch variable `i` will update accordingly:

 ![Breakpoint #2](https://raw.githubusercontent.com/simon-whitehead/go-debug/master/sample/img/breakpoint2.png)

+## Notes

+The debugger will jump between files, as long as you declare a global `Debugger` instance.

+Some of the runtime statistics cannot be considered gospel.
+Because the debugger requires pointers to watch variables, they will be rooted and escape analysis will mean the stacks won't grow quite as you expect.

+I am aware this is very basic.
+Its just more "traditional" for people coming to Go from other languages with more interactive debuggers.

+## Contributing/suggestions

+I am open to pull requests and/or suggestions.